LuisGCPinkus/marvel-project/README.md

 * To run the maintest, please run in console `npm run test`.
 * To run the API, please run in console `npm run dev`.
-* To run the `npm run main2`, please run in first the API and leave in live.
+* To run the `npm run main2`, please run first the API and leave in live.